thesystemninjaneer/billtracker/my-bill-tracker-frontend/README.md

 ## Component Structure Overview

-We'll organize our frontend into several key components:
+Organization of the frontend into several key components:

     src/App.jsx: The main application component, handling routing.